 The actual shape of the beam depends on many environmental factors, as well as energy dissipation around the edges of the beam, so a precise pattern cannot be predicted.

-The attached graph gives an estimate of the nominal beam diameter at the half power points over the range:Did we answer your question ?
+The linked graph gives an estimate of the nominal beam diameter at the half power points :: click here ::Did we answer your question ?

 In bright lighting conditions it is possible for readings to become slightly erratic or false results are displayed when there is no signal.
 This can be corrected as follows:

 • Connect the SF30 to a PC or laptop using the USB cable only